 Auto Theft Laws in New York

-Each state, including New York, has its own laws pertaining to motor vehicle theft, including stealing a vehicle, unauthorized use of a motor vehicle (joyriding), and carjacking.
+Each state, including New York, has its own laws pertaining to motor vehicle theft, including stealing a vehicle or its parts, joyriding, and carjacking.

 Unauthorized use of a motor vehicle, commonly called joyriding, occurs when a person takes or uses a vehicle without the owner's consent.
 Unlike auto theft, the joyrider does not intend to permanently deprive the owner of the vehicle's use or possession.
 The unauthorized use is the crime.
 Three punishment levels exist for unauthorized use of a motor vehicle, depending on the circumstances.